totten/pogo/docs/faq.md

 1. Configure the ["ttl" pragma](/docs/pragmas.md) with a very long TTL.
 2. Work on a patch to generate statically-linked PHARs (e.g. `pogo --compile --out=/usr/local/bin/my-script my-script.php`).

+### How does it cleanup old (previously-downloaded) dependencies?

+Welcome to v0.1!
+It doesn't clean them up.

+You can just `rm -rf ~/.cache/pogo` periodically.
+Or maybe use `find ... -delete` to delete things after a certain number of days.

+We should add a command (e.g. `pogo --cleanup`) for that which respects the `ttl` pragma.

 ### Are my scripts locked into a funky format?